Click to View All QuestionsProject Overview

 Who will be able to use the Lanes?

-High occupancy vehicles (HOV-3+) such as carpools, vans and buses will have toll-free access to the 95 Express Lanes.
-Motorcycles and emergency vehicles can also travel for toll-free.
+Buses, carpools with three or more people (HOV-3+) and an E-ZPass Flex switched to HOV mode, motorcycles and emergency vehicles can use the lanes without paying a toll.
 If you have fewer than three people in your car, you will pay a toll to use the lanes.

 Will carpools and vanpools travel free at all times?

 Yes.
-High occupancy vehicles (HOV-3+) will have toll-free access to the Express Lanes at all times.
+High occupancy vehicles (HOV-3+) with an E-ZPass Flex switched to HOV mode will have toll-free access to the Express Lanes at all times.

 Will all travelers be able to use the 95 Express Lanes outside rush hour and on weekends?